EvansNjogu/FrequentPatternMatching/README.md

 # Frequent Pattern Mining

-This project demonstrates frequent pattern mining and association rule generation using the Apriori algorithm.
+This project demonstrates frequent pattern mining & association rule generation using the Apriori algorithm.
 It includes data preprocessing, one-hot encoding and insightful visualizations like support vs. confidence and lift vs. confidence.
 Ideal for market basket analysis and similar tasks.

 ## **Features**
 - Data preprocessing and cleaning